vitessio/website/content/en/docs/reference/features/vitess-sequences.md

 * Inserting a row with a given value that is higher than the current value will set the current value.

-* The value used by the master in a statement is sent in the replication stream, so replicas will have the same value when re-playing the stream.
+* The value used by the primary in a statement is sent in the replication stream, so replicas will have the same value when re-playing the stream.

 * There is no strict guarantee about ordering: two concurrent statements may